davidmalcolm/gcc-python-plugin/docs/tree.rst

    .. py:attribute:: name

-      (gcc.Type or None) the name of the type
+      The :py:class:`gcc.IdentifierNode` for the name of the type, or `None`.

    .. py:attribute:: pointer